Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Acknowledgements

 \section{Acknowledgements}

 We thank the IllustrisTNG team for making their simulation data publicly available.
-SP thanks Harry Johnston and Anik Halder for helpful discussions.
+We are also grateful to our anonymous reviewer for many constructive suggestions for improving the paper.
+SP also thanks Harry Johnston and Anik Halder for helpful discussions.
 This work was partially enabled by funding from the UCL Cosmoparticle Initiative.